Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 # Attacking Wi-Fi networks with Aircrack-ng

+Before starting, remember that performing any of the attacks explained in this post to networks without previous consent is illegal, this post information is for educational purposes only.

 ## Introduction

-Before starting, remember that Wi-Fi uses management frames (datagrams are called frames in this context) and data frames.
-Only data frames are encrypted.

-Also, injecting data frames will require a previous association with the AP but this is not necessary for management frames.
+Wi-Fi uses management frames (datagrams are called frames in this context) and data frames.
+Only data frames are encrypted and injecting them into the network will require a previous association with the AP.
+This is not necessary for management frames.

 About the hardware you will need, make sure your wireless card support monitor mode.
-Normally you would need a USB external adapter because internal cards won't allow you to use them in monitor mode but maybe you are lucky!
+Normally you will need a USB external adapter because internal cards won't allow you to use them in monitor mode but maybe you are lucky!
 Another thing to note is that in Kali or Parrot modified drivers that allow us to enable monitor mode in certain cards are already in place but these drivers should be installed manually in other distributions.
 There are cool resources to know what to buy out there, like lists of adapters or [what to look for](https://www.aircrack-ng.org/doku.php?id=compatibility_drivers).

 ## Capturing traffic